The Devil's Pass Key: Production

-The final print was shipped to New York on 4 April 1920 for press screening and to arrange for booking by Universal’s sales department.
-The film would be premiered on 8 August at New York’s Capitol Theater.
+The final print was shipped to New York on 4 April 1920 for press screening and to arrange for booking by Universal's sales department.
+The film would be premiered on 8 August at New York's Capitol Theater.

 Critical response

 In order to entice critical and popular anticipation for The Devil’s Pass Key, producer Carl Laemmle delayed release of the picture.
 In June 1920 von Stroheim was in New York City giving press interviews to enhance his growing popularity as a Hollywood director.
-Universal was particularly eager to promote von Stroheim’s success in creating cinematic “spectacle and verisimilitude” and to link his personal idiosyncrasies to this phenomena.
+Universal was particularly eager to promote von Stroheim's success in creating cinematic “spectacle and verisimilitude” and to link his personal idiosyncrasies to this phenomenon.

-Following upon von Stroheim’s successful 1919 debut feature, Blind Husbands, The Devil’s Pass Key “cemented [his] reputation as among the finest of American directors.”
-Based on its auspicious critical and commercial approval, von Stroheim was positioned to embark on his next, and far more ambitious project, Foolish Wives (1922).
+Following upon von Stroheim's successful 1919 debut feature, Blind Husbands, The Devil’s Pass Key “cemented [his] reputation as among the finest of American directors.”
+Based on its auspicious critical and commercial approval, von Stroheim was positioned to embark on his next, and far more ambitious project, Foolish Wives.

 Film historian Richard Koszarski reports “a surprising dearth of contemporary references to the film, this despite the fact that what references do exist are among von Stroheim’s best.
 Because this film has been lost for so long, historians often omit it when discussing or writing about the canon of von Stroheim's film work.

 Preservation status

 The Devil’s Pass Key has officially been designated as a “lost film” and registered as such by Universal Studios archive facility records.
-Historian Richard Koszarski reported in 1983 that Universal’s Woodbridge, New Jersey unit possessed a fragile nitrate negative of the film, a reel of which was largely decomposed.
+Historian Richard Koszarski reported in 1983 that Universal's Woodbridge, New Jersey unit possessed a fragile nitrate negative of the film, a reel of which was largely decomposed.
 The following year the entire negative was destroyed, according to Universal records.

 Tantalizing reports that the picture survives in private collections persist.
 A story in The Hollywood Reporter, international edition, dated November 12, 1993, stated that this film would be shown at the 1994 Berlin Film Festival — a film previously thought to be lost.
 As of July 2015, the validity of this has not yet been proven.
+As recently as 2019, film historian Kevin Brownlow stated that the Cinemateca de Cuba in Havana owned a print of the film.